Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Some adaptations might be needed if you modify an existing Jenkins server (be very careful with authentication to not lock yourself out of Jenkins).

-Each Jenkins plugin for Tuleap has a minimal version of Tuleap associated:

 Plugins installation
 ````````````````````